wso2/docs-apk/en/docs/develop-and-deploy-api/security/authentication/enable-api-security/oauth2.md

         sendTokenToUpstream: true
    ```

   Deploy the APK configuration.
-Try invoking the request with a valid token in the Authorization header; you will receive a 200 response and check from backend receives the OAuth2 token in same header.
+Try invoking the request with a valid token in the Authorization header; you will receive a 200 response.
+Check the backend to see it receiving the OAuth2 token in the same header.